May’s Local Council Elections

 The session was a great success, with 24 bikes fixed.
 We carried out a range of repairs, including fitting new brake cables, gear cables, brake blocks and inner tubes.

 Thank you to everyone who made a voluntary donation.
-For those who said they would link to make a donation on the website, please use this link: Voluntary payment link.
+For those who said they would like to make a donation on the website, please use this link: Voluntary payment link.

 We’re happy to announce that, on Saturday 21st February 2026 we are launching our Dr. Bike scheme – we’re calling it RCC Fix-your-bike – in St Gabriel’s Church Hall car park.
 The session will run from 11.00am to 2pm.